-Students in the Bachelor of Journalism (Honours) program are required to complete a total of 123 credit hours, 63 of which will be in subjects other than Journalism.
-The remaining 60 credit hours will be in Journalism, and will include, in the fourth year, the 3 credit hour Journalism Honours Project.
+Students in the Bachelor of Journalism (Honours) program are required to complete a total of 123 credit hours, 60 of which will be in subjects other than Journalism.
+The remaining 63 credit hours will be in Journalism, and will include, in the fourth year, the 3 credit hour Journalism Honours Project.
 Students may count a maximum of 48 credit hours at the 1000-level toward the BJH degree.

-Students are required to complete at least six credit hours in Canadian history or Canadian political institutions.
-This requirement may be satisfied by selecting six credit hours in a single subject or two 3 credit hour courses selected from History, Political Science, Indigenous Studies or Canadian Studies courses.
+Students are required to complete at least three credit hours in Canadian history or Canadian political institutions.
+This requirement may be satisfied by a 3 credit hour course from History, Political Science, Indigenous Studies or Canadian Studies courses.
 This is to be taken as one of the Arts & Science electives in either second or third year.
-Students who can demonstrate that they have an adequate knowledge of Canadian history or political institutions may be excused from this requirement with permission of the Director, provided they propose a coherent alternative academic program of study.
+Students who can demonstrate that they have an adequate knowledge of Canadian history or political institutions may be excused from this requirement with permission of the Director of Journalism, provided they propose a coherent alternative academic program of study.